ericjtaylor/BubbleGrabber/report.md

 ### Solution

-The agent was implemented as a DDPG agent with 3 fully connected hidden layers with 128 nodes each for both the actor and critic networks.
+The agent was implemented as a Deep Deterministic Policy Gradient (DDPG) agent.
+DDPG is an actor-critic method, with both the actor and the critic having a local and target network for stability.
+An Ornstein-Uhlenbeck process was used to add noise to the actions taken by the agent during training, in order to encourage exploration.

+The network design of the actor and critic were identical, using 3 fully connected hidden layers with 128 nodes each.

 ReLU non-linearities were used, except for the output layer where tanh was used in order to provide output control in the range of +\- 1.